Want to expand your knowledge of UX writing, content design, and research? We’ve got a complete list of books for you right here.

 The rise of UX

 User experience design, research, and writing are all children of the digital revolution.
 Today there’s an app for everything, and there is massive, growing demand for people who can create great digital experiences.

-UX researchers learn about people’s behavior and collect relevant data, UX writers use that data to create content for digital products and interfaces, and designers visualize the content and data in a user-friendly and intuitive way.
+UX researchers learn about people’s behavior and collect relevant data, UX writers and content designers use that data to create content for digital products and interfaces, and designers visualize the content and data in a user-friendly and intuitive way.

 Alongside the rise of UX, there has been a steady rise of books on the subject.
 In fact, there are so many that we’ll probably never get to the bottom of the pile.

 I know; books can be overwhelming.
 Is there anything more stressful than a growing number of books waiting to be read?
 The thing is, we all know that books are good for us.
 They give us in-depth knowledge in a way articles never will and keep our minds active.
 And if you’re an aspiring UX writer, reading more will do wonders for your writing skills.

 If you find it hard to get going with books, you’ll find some reading tips at the end of this article.
 But first, check out the recommendations from me and other members of the UX Writing Hub crew!